 The exam schedule for the fall term will be posted in October.
-The exam period for the fall term is December 8-19, 2023.
+The exam period for the fall term is December 5-16, 2025 and April 11-27, 2026 for the winter term.
 Please do not book flights or make travel plans for the end of the term until you are certain of your student's exam schedule.